ServiceStack/Bundler/README.md

 # Bundler

-Bundler statically compiles, minifies, combines and adds 'cache breakers' to your websites CSS, Less, CoffeeScript or JavaScript assets.
+Bundler statically compiles, minifies, combines and adds 'cache-breakers' to your websites CSS, Less, CoffeeScript or JavaScript assets.

   - All bundling is done at 'compile time' with no dependencies needed at runtime.
 Requires no outside dependencies outside of the included node.exe and pure javascript npm modules.
   - Includes a single C# **MvcBundler.cs** class with exension methods to easily integrate it with an existing MVC website.